anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

-# Unreleased | 1.1.8 <br>
+# Quick fix | 1.1.8
 This version is not yet 100% released and could have bugs.
 Get the beta [here](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/stylustheme.css).
 ## Major changes
 - Font change.
 Idk could have been my pc but the fonts messed up, so I took [Ologist’s code](https://userstyles.org/styles/178105/roblox-in-2016) for the custom font.
-Its around line 37 so you can get rid of it.
+It's around line 37 so you can get rid of it.
 ## Small changes
 - When the window is too small, I hid the scroll bar on the friend’s list.